 How's the weather?

 You can track the average temperatures for Tiruvannamalai here:

 Tiruvannamalai is tropical.
 So it’s hot, often humid, but tolerable.
 In the last week of the 2016 retreat, temperatures reached the 100s and it was very humid with mosquitoes adding to the experience.
 In 2017 and 2018 the weather was much more mild.
 You can purchase a day pass at the nearby Sparsa Resort pool for swimming and a yummy buffet lunch.
-Temperatures rise by the end of February, making it the perfect time to head north to Rishikesh.
+Temperatures rise by the end of February.

 What else should I pack?